FindoraNetwork/platform/docs/staking/user_guide.md

 1. Get the address of one or more nodes in FindoraNetwork
 2. Set them in the `config.toml` of your node
-3. Start your own node (ABCI Application + Tendermint Core)
+3. Start your own node (findorad Application)
 4. Stake your node to FindoraNetwork
     - It will become a candidate validator at once after a successful staking
     - It will become an official validator if the staking amount is sufficient